-The MAC Art Department offers a variety of culturally enriching experiences for students who can view a wide variety of art and participate in art exhibits.
-The college has two different areas for exhibits: a hallway gallery near the art studio for student work, and a gallery in the lobby of the Fine Arts Theatre.
+The MAC Art Department offers culturally enriching experiences for students able to view a wide variety of art and participate in art exhibits.
+The college has two different areas for exhibits: a hallway gallery near the art studio for student work and a gallery in the lobby of the Fine Arts Theatre.
 The exhibits are changed often to allow maximum exposure to students' art work.
 The program offers a high-energy exchange of work and ideas with the Music and Theater Departments through several interdisciplinary projects.